nicholashc/uniswap-skim/README.md

 ## disclaimers

-I take no responsibility for any use, misuse, mistakes, or funds related to the use of this code.
+I take no responsibility for any use, misuse, mistakes, or funds lost or received related to the use of this code.
 Use and adapt as you see fit.
-There is also a benevolent way to correct uniV2 balance/reserve discrepancies by calling `sync()`.
+There is also a benevolent way to correct uniV2 balance/reserve discrepancies by calling [`sync()`](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2Pair.sol#L198-L200).
+Good or evil.
 The choice is yours!